smucclaw/dmnmd/README.md

 | 2 | <18 |                   |                      | DECLINE                | NONE                   | Applicant too young         |
 | 3 |     | HIGH              |                      | REFER                  | LEVEL 1                | High risk application       |
 | 4 |     |                   | True                 | REFER                  | LEVEL 2                | Applicant under debt review |

+It won't render nicely in Github Markdown but should be parsed by our parser.

 For hit policy "O", the order of results in the output is determined by the order of the column enums.